EastBayEv/EastBayEv/README.md

 I am a formally trained bioarchaeologist :skull: who works as the Head of Software and Services for Data Science at [Stanford University Libraries](https://library.stanford.edu) 📚

-🧮 I mostly program in R, Python, Bash, Git/GitHub :octocat:
+🧮 I mostly program in:
+- R
+- Python 🐍
+- Bash 💲
+- Git/GitHub :octocat:

 🔭 Currently working on:
-- Scoping reviews of conflict and literature
+- Scoping reviews of conflict literature 💣
-- Health, agriculture, and war
+- Health, agriculture, and war ⚕️:ear_of_rice:

 🌱 I can currently help with:
-- Programming basics
+- Programming basics 🔰
 - Data wrangling, visualization, and analysis 📈
-- 🤖 Machine and deep learning 🧠
+- Machine and deep learning 🤖 🧠
-- Natural language processing and computational text analysis 💬
+- Natural language processing and computational text analysis 💬 :open_book: